caseyg/awesome/TOPICS.md

 *   [OpenWhispr/openwhispr](https://github.com/OpenWhispr/openwhispr) - Voice-to-text dictation app with local (Nvidia Parakeet/Whisper) and cloud models (BYOK).
 Privacy-first and available cross-platform.

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The brain that gives your AI Agents memory in 6 lines of code

 *   [jenna-winkler/ai-power-user-playbook](https://github.com/jenna-winkler/ai-power-user-playbook) - A community-driven playbook of strategies and prompt patterns for effectively working with AI agents.